 Data from the federal census is required for the purpose of reapportionment and redistricting the House of Representatives.
 The Census Bureau report to the states of the data needed for redistricting was delayed to an unprecedented extent.
 Usually delivered by April 1 in the year ended in “1” (and usually released earlier on a rolling basis so states that that have legislative elections in odd years have the data with enough time to complete their new districting plans), it was not delivered until August 12, four months late.
 This delay had consequences for how the redistricting process played out.
 For instance, the delay meant that the time between enactment of a plan and primary elections were shortened.
 Pertinent to our current discussion, the delay of data meant that there was a shorter time between enactment and an election, and that resulted in less time for a plan to be litigated as being violative of state or federal law.
 The consequences of delay in map-making by the primary redistricting authority is elaborated on in point twelve.

-The Supreme Court’s gutting of Section of the Voting Rights Act in Shelby County. v.
+The Supreme Court’s gutting of Section Five of the Voting Rights Act in Shelby County. v.
 Holder represents a radical turn from the previous five decades of redistricting.
-Section of the Voting Right Act required preclearance by the Voting Rights Section of the Civil Rights Division of the U.S. Department of Justice or the District Court for the District of Columbia of any election law changes, including redistricting.
-The trigger clause for Section was held to rely on outdated data (voter turnout by race) to identify which states (or portions of states) would come under preclearance scrutiny At the time of the 2010 redistricting cycle, Section Five applied to sixteen states in whole or in part most of the southern states and some other states with substantial minority populations Now it applies to none.
+Section Five of the Voting Right Act required preclearance by the Voting Rights Section of the Civil Rights Division of the U.S. Department of Justice or the District Court for the District of Columbia of any election law changes, including redistricting.
+The trigger clause for Section Five was held to rely on outdated data (voter turnout by race) to identify which states (or portions of states) would come under preclearance scrutiny.
+At the time of the 2010 redistricting cycle, Section Five applied to sixteen states in whole or in part – most of the southern states and some other states with substantial minority populations.
+Now it applies to none.
 Because of the partisan divisions and polarization in Congress, Section Four (the trigger clause) has not been restored, and the present composition of the U.S. Supreme Court suggests that even if a better designed trigger clause were to be passed by Congress it might not survive Supreme Court review.
 Without preclearance, states previously covered under Section Five need not submit their plans for approval by the federal government as non-retrogressive.
 Taking advantage of this new freedom, some previously covered states neglected to draw districts that would have been required by Section Five and failed to draw districts that would be seen as required by Section Two under existing case law.